avanishd-3/calculator/README.md

 Access at [https://avanishd-3.github.io/javascript-calculator/](https://avanishd-3.github.io/javascript-calculator/)

+Do modify the logic, edit the TS file (compiles to JS)

 Notes:

 For Chrome and Firefox, do not hover over the AC button after switching from keyboard to clicking button.